wix-incubator/react-native-crash-course/docs/App.UiLib.md

 ## 1. Install react-native-ui-lib

-Go to your terminal and run: `npm install --save react-native-ui-lib`
+In the terminal run: `npm install --save react-native-ui-lib`

 ## 2. Change to wrapped components
-react-native-ui-lib is a wrapper around react-native components (i.e., it takes a normal react-native component and adds it additional capabilities and styling).
+react-native-ui-lib is a wrapper around react-native components (i.e., it takes a normal react-native component and adds to it additional capabilities and styling).
-As a starting point, change all of your `View` and `Text` imports from **react-native** to **react-native-ui-lib**.
+TO start things off, change all of your `View` and `Text` imports from **react-native** to **react-native-ui-lib**.

 All of the changes above can be found in this [commit](https://github.com/wix-playground/wix-mobile-crash-course/commit/0695bd62bef51709ec9775fb6f4a0630ad82e5e2).

-# Centralizing Your Components' Style
+# Centralizing the Style of Your Components

 Currently, our app is styling each component *separately*.
-For example, our style object of the title in the `ViewPost` screen can look something like this:
+For example, the style object of a title in the `ViewPost` screen can look something like this:

 ```js
 title: {